New Zealand women's national rugby sevens team: 2020 Tokyo Olympic Games

 The New Zealand Women's Rugby Sevens team for the Tokyo Olympics was: Michaela Blyde, Kelly Brazier, Gayle Broughton, Theresa Fitzpatrick, Sarah Hirini (captain), Shiray Kaka, Tyla Nathan-Wong, Risi Pouri-Lane, Alena Saili, Ruby Tui, Stacey Waaka and Portia Woodman.
 The travelling reserves were Jazmin Hotham, Terina Te Tamaki and Tenika Willison (who was the designated 13th team member), while the non-travelling reserves were Shakira Baker, Dhys Faleafaga, Manaia Nuku, Mahina Paul and Cheyelle Robins-Reti.
 Michaela Blyde and Shiray Kaka had both been reserves at Rio.

 Normally while all 13 members of a team travel to a tournament only members of the final named 12 are allowed to play, but because of COVID the rules at Tokyo allowed any of the officially named 13 to play, with all of them receiving a medal if the team won one.
 Willison ended up playing in the game against Great Britain and Russia, in place of Brazier and Blyde, respectively.
+Due to COVID restrictions Jazmin Hotham and Terina Te Tamaki as travelling reserves who didn't make the 13 were not allowed to stay in the Olympic Village and were instead accommodated in a hotel, from where they had to watch the team's games on the television.

 Sarah Hirini was selected to join Hamish Bond in being New Zealand's flagbearers at the opening ceremony in Tokyo.
 Due to a racing the next day Bond was replaced by David Nyika.
 Due to COVID restrictions on how many could enter the Olympic Village at a time eleven of the players and management including Hirini were due to fly from Townsville in order to ensure Hirini would be able to attend the opening ceremony.
 They would be joined later by the rest of the team.
 After their first flight was cancelled the eleven missed their connection in Brisbane, which led to their 24-hour pre-departure tests expiring.
-Eventually a way was found of getting Hirani accompanied by Woodman to Tokyo in time to participate in the opening ceremony.
+Eventually a way was found of getting Hirini accompanied by Woodman to Tokyo in time to participate in the opening ceremony.